Last updated on February 28th, 2020 at 07:10 pm

-When taken in regular light, photos by the HTC U11 look excellent.
-Images don’t look over-saturated or overexposed, and there is a solid colour balance.
+When taken in natural light, photos by the HTC U11 look excellent.
+Images don’t look over-saturated or overexposed, and there is a stable colour balance.
 Shutter response on the phone is not the fastest out there but will do for impromptu snapping.
-When taking zoomed in photos in good lighting conditions, the HTC U11 proved to show more detail in pictures than the Pixel.
+When taking zoomed-in photos in the right lighting conditions, the HTC U11 proved to show more detail in pictures than the Pixel.

-When it comes to shooting videos, the HTC U11 provides a suitably smooth recording, and the four microphones do an excellent job of recording 3D sound.
-If you are looking to take family pictures while on vacation or on social media, this phone will not disappoint.
+When it comes to shooting videos, the HTC U11 provides a suitably smooth recording, and the four microphones do an excellent job of recording 3D sound if you are looking to take family pictures while on vacation or social media, this phone will not disappoint.

 U11 1.7 Aperture

 When taking pictures in low light, you may find it a bit difficult.
 It is possible to get good photos in low light by using the phone’s Pro features which allow you to change settings such as balance and ISO manually, but this seems to make the shutter speed even slower.

 You will notice the difference in time between when you clicked the button to take a photo and when the photo was taken, and many times, this causes blurred photos, out of frame pictures and photos you did not intend to capture.
 This is surprising considering that on paper, The phone’s camera tends to tick all the boxes for low-light photography.